Program

 | 16:45 | End of course and return shuttle to Friedrich Conzen Haus |

-HPB Deepdive Workshop
+HPB Deepdive Workshop [already booked up]

 Boston Scientific Institute für Advancing Science (IAS)